tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/7_Principles of UX-UI Design/README.md

 ## week3 Applied Design Fundamentals

-Applied Design Fundamentals31

- of videos left3h 13m of readings left1 graded assessment leftLearn what constitutes successful UI and evaluate existing interfaces for design consistency and quality.Show Learning Objectives
+Learn what constitutes successful UI and evaluate existing interfaces for design consistency and quality.

 ### 1. Figma Fundamentals